moose-team/friends/CONTRIBUTING.md

 Fork and clone the repo, then `npm install` to install all dependencies.

+The `app` folder has the actual app, and it has it's own package.json.
+If you are adding a dependency to the app, add it to `app/package.json`.
+The top level package.json has the build devDependencies (like electron).

 ## Testing

 Tests are run with `npm test`.
 Please ensure all tests are passing before submitting a pull request (unless you're creating a failing test to increase test coverage or show a problem).